Zuhaismail/Employee_Attrition_Prediction/README.md

 # 👨‍💼 Employee Attrition Prediction

-This project explores employee attrition using the IBM HR Analytics dataset.
-The aim is to identify patterns and factors influencing employees' decisions to leave the company, and to build predictive models that help HR teams anticipate and reduce turnover.
+This project analyzes employee data to explore the factors that influence employee attrition (i.e., leaving the company).
+It includes data exploration, visualizations, and machine learning model training to predict whether an employee is likely to leave or stay.

 ---

 ## 📌 Problem Statement

-As a data analyst, your task is to analyze employee data and uncover the key reasons behind attrition.
-After the exploratory analysis, you will develop machine learning models to predict whether an employee is likely to leave or stay.
+The goal of this project is to understand the key factors that contribute to employee attrition using real-world HR data.
+The project involves analyzing trends, creating visualizations, and building classification models to predict employee attrition.

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives

-- Perform Exploratory Data Analysis (EDA) to understand attrition drivers.
+- Explore the dataset and identify patterns related to employee turnover.
-- Visualize important trends using charts and heatmaps.
+- Visualize important trends using graphs and statistical summaries.
-- Build and evaluate classification models to predict employee attrition.
+- Build and evaluate machine learning models to predict attrition.

 ---

 ## 📂 Dataset

 - 📥 **Source**: [IBM HR Analytics Attrition Dataset on Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)
-- 🎯 **Target Variable**: `Attrition` (Yes = Employee Left, No = Employee Stayed)
+- 🎯 **Target Column**: `Attrition` (Yes = Employee Left, No = Employee Stayed)

-Each row represents an individual employee with details such as:
+The dataset contains various features such as:
-- Age, Gender, Department, MonthlyIncome
+- Age, Gender, Department, DistanceFromHome
-- JobSatisfaction, OverTime, DistanceFromHome
+- MonthlyIncome, JobSatisfaction, OverTime
 - YearsAtCompany, JobRole, and more

 ---

-## 📊 Part 1: Exploratory Data Analysis (EDA)
+## 📊 Exploratory Data Analysis (EDA)

-Questions answered:
+This part of the project answers the following questions:

 1. Total number of employees and those who left.
-2. Average age comparison between leavers and stayers.
+2. Average age comparison (left vs stayed).
-3. Attrition rate across departments.
+3. Attrition rate by department.
 4. Correlation between distance from home and attrition.
-5. Impact of overtime on attrition.
+5. Relationship between overtime and attrition.
-6. Relationship between income and attrition.
+6. Impact of monthly income on attrition.
-7. Missing values analysis.
+7. Any missing values in the dataset.

 ---

-## 📈 Part 2: Visualizations
+## 📈 Visualizations

-The following plots were created to visualize trends:
-- ✅ Bar chart: Employee count by Attrition
+- ✅ Bar chart: Count of employees by Attrition
 - ✅ Boxplot: Monthly Income vs Attrition
 - ✅ Histogram: Age distribution by Attrition
 - ✅ Stacked bar chart: Department vs Attrition
 - ✅ Countplot: Job Satisfaction by Attrition
-- ✅ Heatmap: Correlation between numeric variables
+- ✅ Heatmap: Correlation matrix for numerical features

 ---

-## 🤖 Part 3: Machine Learning
+## 🤖 Machine Learning

-### ✅ Steps:
+### ✅ Process:
-1. Encoded categorical variables (OneHotEncoder)
+1. Encoded categorical variables using OneHotEncoding.
-2. Prepared features (X) and target (y)
+2. Defined features (X) and target variable (y).
-3. Split the data into training and test sets (80/20)
+3. Performed an 80/20 Train-Test split.
-4. Trained two classification models:
+4. Trained two models:
    - Logistic Regression
-   - Random Forest
+   - Random Forest Classifier
-5. Evaluated models using:
+5. Evaluated the models using:
-   - Accuracy
+   - Accuracy Score
    - Confusion Matrix
    - Classification Report
    - ROC Curve and AUC

 ---

-## 🛠️ Tools & Technologies Used
+## 🛠️ Tools & Libraries

-- **Python**
+- Python
-- **Pandas, NumPy**
+- Pandas, NumPy
-- **Matplotlib, Seaborn**
+- Seaborn, Matplotlib
-- **Scikit-learn**
+- Scikit-learn

 ---